-At Lindum Packaging we have worked with a specialist lab to create something unique – our BioZ technology.
+At Lindum Packaging we have worked to develop our BioZ technology.

 BioZ is a technology which when applied to our existing plastic products triggers degradation after 6 to 12 months – significantly quicker than in existing packaging plastics.

-In addition, these other “biodegradable” plastics generally break down into smaller and smaller particles, which ultimately become a mass of micro beads which often end up in the sea.
+In addition, some other “biodegradable” plastics break down into smaller and smaller particles, which ultimately become a mass of micro beads which often end up in the sea.
 The issue of micro-beads is well discussed and documented.
-These products do reduce the environmental impact but are also creating new challenges too.
+These products do reduce environmental impact to some extent, but are creating new challenges too.

-BioZ has been developed specifically to address the issue of plastic waste that gets into the environment and to find a credible alternative.
-Designed in the UK by a company with over 30 years of research and development behind them, BioZ is already revolutionising the fight against flexible packaging litter around the world and we are delighted to be incorporate this mould-breaking product into our packaging.
+BioZ is specifically to address the issue of plastic waste that gets into the environment.
+Designed in the UK by a company with over 30 years of research and development behind them, BioZ is already revolutionising the fight against flexible packaging litter around the world and we are delighted to incorporate this innovative product into our packaging.

-Rather than becoming harmful micro beads like current products, BioZ breaks fully down and reverts to just carbon and oxygen, and in fraction of the time too.
+BioZ breaks down fully, reverting to just carbon and oxygen.
 This complete degradation means no trace is left to pollute the environment.

-What’s more, BioZ waste can be recycled, so it can be collected and disposed of with other plastics without causing any contamination.
+What’s more, BioZ waste can be recycled, so it can be collected and recycled with other plastics without causing any contamination.

 Of course, less packaging means less cost for you too, and so take a look at how our approach to packaging reduction and also how BioZ have had a significant impact with Thornton’s Chocolates.

-Take a look at how we used BioZ bio-degradable packaging products in the case study below.
+Take a look at how we used BioZ oxo-biodegradable packaging products in the case study below.

 Lindum were asked to assess current packaging processes and identify opportunities for improvement and costs savings, whilst at the same time suggesting a more environmentally friendly solution for wrapping pallets.